-The additional information submitted by the applicant has been reviewed by the Council's Ecology consultant and a number of outstanding issues remain.
-In particular, it is considered that the biodiversity net gain calculations demonstrate a significant net loss of biodiversity across the two sites and this should be addressed either on- or off-site.
+The additional information submitted by the applicant was reviewed by the Council's Ecology consultant and a number of outstanding issues remained.
+In particular, it was highlighted that the biodiversity net gain calculations actually demonstrate a significant net loss of biodiversity across the two sites.
 The breeding bird survey is considered to be robust, however the submitted landscaping proposals do not reflect the mitigation recommendations (i.e. native planting) provided by the report.
-In addition, the Ecology consultant has highlighted that some of the trees proposed to be felled could provide bat roosting habitats, as was noted in respect of the 2017 planning application.
+In addition, the Ecology consultant highlighted that some of the trees proposed to be felled could provide bat roosting habitats, as was noted in respect of the 2017 planning application.
 It is recommended that a survey of the trees is undertaken prior to the determination of the application, in order to determine the likelihood of the trees being used by bats at the present time.

-In relation to biodiversity net gain, the applicant has offered to make a financial contribution of $\pounds 29,400$ towards providing off-site gains in biodiversity at an appropriate location.
+In relation to biodiversity net gain, the applicant has offered to make a financial contribution of £29,400 towards providing off-site gains in biodiversity.
 The landscaping proposals have also been updated to better reflect the bird survey report's recommendations.
-Additionally, a bat survey has been carried out and a report submitted
+In relation to bats, an initial survey of the trees at the site indicated that the trees had a 'moderate' roost suitability; the Council's Ecology consultant consequently advised that in order to robustly assess the trees and comply with best-practice guidance, the trees should be subject to one dusk emergence and a separate dawn re-entry survey.
+The additional survey work has since been undertaken in accordance with best-practice guidance.